ty-lerscott/trase-challenge/README.md

 ### Preview

 To view the application in preview mode run these two commands: `npm run build && npm run preview` and follow the url displayed in the terminal

+### Public repository and website
+- The code can also be viewed at this repository: https://github.com/ty-lerscott/trase-challenge
+- The public facing UI for this challenge can be viewed at: https://ty-lerscott.github.io/trase-challenge/